jeromefellus-sekoia/meshroom/meshroom/templates/product/README.md

 * `executes` capabilities for certain actions (`scan`, `powershell`, `isolate`, etc)

 You should avoid adding vendor-specific capabilities, instead trying to best reflect the standard functional scope of your product within a cybersecurity mesh ecosystem.

+Consider those templates as a scaffolder starting point when contributing a new product definition via `meshroom create product --from <TEMPLATE>`, and make any desired changes to your scaffolded product capabilities to best reflect your product's capability.
+Try to stick as much as possible to the template's topics and capabilities namings to maximize the interop potential of your product in the mesh ecosystem.